 It seems Hermione Granger finally got to speak in front of the “Ministry of Magic”.

 Well, sort of.
-Last September, actress Emma Watson, known for playing Hermione Granger in the Harry Potter series, presented at the (entirely Muggle) United Nations conference, advocating for the organization HeForShe as its goodwill ambassador.
+In September of 2014 actress Emma Watson, known for playing Hermione Granger in the Harry Potter series, presented at the (entirely Muggle) United Nations conference, advocating for the organization HeForShe as its goodwill ambassador.

 According to the company’s website, HeForShe is “a solidarity movement for gender equality.”
 Watson emphasized the vital role men must play to help end such inequality, calling for both sexes to work together for the common good.
 She applauded those who were “inadvertent feminists” in supporting gender equality without realizing that’s what feminism actually means.

-Watson’s call for joint cooperation between genders for a greater cause has a resounding Christian theme for backing.
+Watson’s call for joint cooperation between genders for a greater cause has a resounding Christian theme.
 It demands God’s body work together to fight injustice and the oppression of its own members.

-What would it look like for God’s people to unite in solidarity for one another?
+What would it look like for God’s people to unite in solidarity with one another?

 For women to be universally valued for more than their body parts and men allowed to be vulnerable and emotional without it “lessening their manhood?”
 Is it so hard for us to comprehend that people should be treated like, perhaps, people?